-Significant capital asset additions included the purchase of a pheumatic roller and a haul truck for the year ended September 30, 2022.
-The County also implemented GASB 87, Leases which required the reporting of right to use lease assets related to buildings.
+Significant capital asset additions included the construction in progress due to the CDBG grant for the year ended September 30, 2023.
+The County also implemented GASB 96, SBITAs which required the reporting of right to use assets related to subscriptions.
 Additional information regarding the County's capital assets can be found in the notes to financial statements.